top of page

 Image 4: View from the summit of Kirigalpoththa is breathtaking.
 My clumsy attempt at a panorama does not do any justice to its beauty.

-The unique high-altitude forest and plains are home to many different bird species and a number of them are endemic to Sri Lanka.
-Out of the 32 endemic bird species of Sri Lanka, it's claimed that around 20 can be seen at Horton Plains.
-I have so far come across the following endemic species at Horton Plains.
+The distinctive high-altitude forests and plains of Horton Plains are home to a remarkable variety of bird species, many of which are endemic to Sri Lanka.
+Of the 32 endemic bird species found across the island, it is said that around 20 can be spotted in this park alone.
+During my visits, I’ve been fortunate enough to encounter the following endemic species at Horton Plains.

 In addition to birds, Horton Plains is a paradise for mammals, insects, and reptiles.